Complex Regional Pain Syndrome

 Epidemiology

-- More prevalent in patients that report higher than usual expected pain in early phases of trauma.
-Latency depends on normal injury recovery time—prolonged pain (greater than 2 months) after injury hints at diagnosis.
+- CPRS is more prevalent in patients who report higher than commonly expected pain in early phases of trauma.
+Latency depends on normal injury recovery time—prolonged pain (> 2 months) after injury hints at diagnosis.

 Etiology and Pathophysiology

-- Poorly understood activation of abnormal sympathetic reflex that lowers pain threshold
+- Poorly understood activation of abnormal sympathetic reflex that lowers pain threshold.
+The process is multifactorial and involves both central and peripheral nervous systems.

 - Increased excitability of nociceptive neurons in the spinal cord; “central sensitization”